 The UAlbany Bus Fleet services all of UAlbany's campuses, including the Uptown, Downtown, and East campuses.
 The fleet also services Freedom Apartments, MSC/UAB, Western Avenue, Madison Avenue, and the Patroon Creek Complex which includes the UAlbany Health Center.
 A shopping shuttle runs to Walmart and Price Chopper on Monday and Thursday evenings.
 Click here for Bus Route Descriptions and Bus Schedules.
 Through grants provided by NYSERDA, UAlbany has upgraded the fleet to include five electric-hybrid buses.

-During Fall 2013, the UAlbany bus service is making it more convenient for riders to arrive at their destination.
-Each campus bus is now outfited with a GPS tracker, so you cna anticipate if your ride is running ahead or behind schedule.
+In fall 2013, the UAlbany bus service became more convenient for riders to arrive at their destination.
+Each campus bus is now outfitted with a GPS tracker, so you can anticipate if your ride is running ahead or behind schedule.
 The real time route info is available online.
-To access the website, you can use your smartphone and scan the QR code located at UAlbany bus stops.
-Five display screens will be installed in high traffic areas across campus by December 2013.
+To access the website, you can use your smartphone and scan the QR code located at UAlbany bus stops or download the app for android or iphone.
+Five screens across campus also display the information.

 As part of our ongoing attempt to reduce the University's carbon emissions and promote social sustainability, we conducted a transportation study, Understanding Commuter Patterns & Behavior, to help us understand how faculty, staff, and students get to campus.
 More information is available here.